IonutBajescu/sylar/README.md

 ### Installation method
-You can install the Syler package through composer, run the following command:
+You can install the Sylar package through composer, run the following command:
 `composer require ionut/securitylistener:*`